ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/build-2.md

 lrwxrwxrwx 1 ubuntu ubuntu      33 Jan 12 15:35 uefi.bin -> ../components/css-common/uefi.bin
 ```

-The `fip-uefi.bin` firmware image will contain the `TF-A BL2` boot loader image which is responsible for unpacking all the rest of the firmware as well as the rest of the firmware that TF-A BL2 unpacks.
+The `fip-uefi.bin` firmware image will contain the `TF-A BL2` boot loader image which is responsible for unpacking the rest of the firmware as well as the firmware that TF-A BL2 unpacks.
 This includes the `SCP BL2` (`scp_ramfw.bin`) image that is unpacked by the AP firmware and transferred over to the SCP TCMs using the SCP shared data store module.

-Along with the FIP image, the FVP will also need the `TF-A BL1` image and the `SCP BL1` (`scp_romfw.bin`) image files.
+Along with the FIP image, the FVP also needs the `TF-A BL1` image and the `SCP BL1` (`scp_romfw.bin`) image files.